 The Scottish Government introduced new regulations in April 2016 as part of its commitment to improving practice and reducing unnecessary delay for children requiring permanent placements.
 The Regulations changed the Register from a voluntary to a mandatory service – adoption agencies (local authorities and voluntary organisations) are now required to:

-- refer all children to Scotland’s Adoption Register a minimum of 3 months after the agency has made the decision that adoption is in the best interests of a child; or that an application for a permanence order granting authority for a child to be adopted should be made under section 80 of the Act.
+- refer all children to Scotland’s Adoption Register a maximum of 3 months after the agency has made the decision that adoption is in the best interests of a child; or that an application for a permanence order granting authority for a child to be adopted should be made under section 80 of the Act.